DC sports stars weigh-in on possible new name of Washington Football Team

 "Washington Commanders"

-Gary Williams coached the University of Maryland Men's basketball team for 22 seasons.
-Williams led the Terps to an NCAA Tournament title in 2002.
+Williams coached the University of Maryland men's basketball team for 22 seasons, and led the Terps to an NCAA Tournament title in 2002.
 He was also a two-time ACC coach of the year and was inducted into the Basketball Hall of Fame in 2014.

 Mike Locksley, University of Maryland Head Football Coach